 Most states also tax capital gains.
 Currently, only 8 states do not tax capital gains:

 While specific rules vary, if you live elsewhere in the U.S., the profit on your home sale may be taxable at the state level.
 You can check your state’s capital gains tax rate here.

 If you sold your home in a high-tax state like California or New York and are also in a high tax bracket, says Allec, “you probably want to talk to a professional” to help you file.
 A tax professional may be able to help you mitigate your tax burden, plus take into account any local taxes that may apply, as well.

 More forms and resources

 - If you receive a 1099-S in the mail, you must report the sale of your home to the IRS — even if you qualify for full exclusion of gains.
-You’ll need to complete Schedule D (Form 1040), Capital Gains and Losses and Form 8949, Sales and other Dispositions of Capital Assets.
+You’ll need to complete Schedule D (Form 1040), Capital Gains and Losses, and Form 8949, Sales and other Dispositions of Capital Assets.

 - If you’re a member of the armed forces moving because of reassignment and writing off moving expenses, use Form 3909.
-And the IRS Armed Forces’ Tax Guide for 2021 contains all the official details.
+And the IRS Armed Forces’ Tax Guide contains all the official details.

 - For more detailed information from the IRS about selling your home, refer to IRS Publication 523.

 When to talk to a professional about property-related taxes